billwear/billwear.github.io/wx.md

 you might also have to pick a nearby city if `wttr.in` can't find you. exercise left to the reader.

-MIT License for the script.
-Use this script as you will, with the understanding that`wx` belongs to somebody else, so i can't speak for it.
+This script is free and unencumbered software released into the public domain.
+For more information, please refer to <https://unlicense.org/>

+`wx` belongs to somebody else. check their license for yourself.